Azure/azure-functions-kafka-extension/samples/README.md

 2. Make sure you have [latest version](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) of functions core tools.
 [TODO: add information Java samples]

-## JavaScript Consumer
+## Typescript Consumer

-A sample JavaScript (using Typescript) function is provided in samples/javascript/kafka-trigger.
+A sample Typescript function is provided in samples/typescript/kafka-trigger.
 It can be executed locally or using [Visual Studio Code Remote Containers](https://code.visualstudio.com/docs/remote/remote-overview):

 ### Locally